RandomUserOnInternet/FNF-Hilo-Engine/README.md

 * MSVC v140 - VS 2015 C++ build tools (v14.00)

-If You have any problem direct message me on Discord If I am respond I'm maybe sleep or very busy **Apro716#2153**
+If You have any problem direct message me on Discord If I'm not respond I'm maybe sleep or very busy **Apro716#2153**
 ---------------------------------------------------------------------------------------------------------------------------------------------------